fourlabsldn/fl-multi-calendar-2/README.md

 - `fl-mc-loading-start` - Dispatched when an event request is sent to the server.
 - `fl-mc-loading-complete` - Dispatched after events from the server finished rendering.

+## Setting filters

+You can add filters by calling the `setFilters` method on the global `multiCalendar` object.
+It accepts an object as a parameter.
+The attributes and values of this object will be sent with each request as GET parameters.

 ## Calendar markup

 Example calendar markup: